khibino/haskell-relational-record/quickstart.md

     - We recommend to use [Haskell Platform](https://www.haskell.org/platform/)
 2. The Haskell ["relational-record"](http://hackage.haskell.org/package/relational-record) library
 3. Relational database system
-    - In this quickstart, we assume that [SQLite](http://www.sqlite.org/) has been installed
+    - In this quickstart, we assume that [SQLite](http://www.sqlite.org/) version 3 has been installed

 To install the Haskell "relational-record" library, type as follows: